FOSS-Devs/fossdiscord/README.md

-# FOSSDiscord
+# Fossium-bot
-Welcome to the GitHub page of the FOSSDiscord bot!
+Welcome to the GitHub page of Fossium-bot!
 The bot is written in C# using .NET and [DSharpPlus](https://dsharpplus.github.io)

 ## Features